Students mourn Elizabeth Reimer ’24 as administration pledges more mental health support

 An impromptu vigil on the Green Friday night honored the freshman, who died at home in New York on Wednesday.

-Students created a memorial for Reimer using photos and candles and wrote down notes in memory of her.
+Shortly after her death, students created a memorial for Reimer using photos and candles and wrote down notes in memory of her.

 In the wake of the death of Elizabeth Reimer ’24, students gathered on the Green Friday evening to mourn.
 College President Phil Hanlon, meanwhile, announced additional support for mental health resources and adjustments for academic and COVID-19 policies in a Friday email to campus.

 Nearly 100 students gathered Friday evening on the lawn in front of Baker-Berry Library to honor Reimer.
 At about 8 p.m., students began to collect around a memorial of photos, candles and sentimental items.
 Many students wrote personal notes for Reimer and placed them in a container besides the memorial.

 The impromptu vigil took the place of a protest that had been advertised on social media outlets, including Librex.
 A digital poster, circulated after Reimer’s death was announced, advertised an “all-class peaceful protest,” at which students could “demand action in honor of the lives lost” over the past academic year.
 Prior to the event, however, some additional messages circulated on social media arguing that it was too soon for a protest, and that more time was needed for students to mourn.

 The event was somber.
 Seated on the lawn, the crowd was mostly silent, save for quiet sniffles and the light sound of pens scratching small slips of paper; a jar containing notes filled quickly.
 Around midnight, roughly 15 students were still sitting on the lawn.